bcakmakoglu/vue-flow/.changeset/sharp-gifts-doubt.md

 '@vue-flow/core': minor
 ---

-Add `pointerRadius` prop to edges.
+Add `interactionWidth` prop to edges.
 Sets radius of pointer interactivity for edges